UBC-Stat-ML/blang-mixture-tempering/README.md

 Summary
 -------

-An example of how to run blang as part of Nextflow execution workflow.
+An example of how to run Blang as part of Nextflow execution pipeline.

 Usage
 -----